stevekrouse/rose/README.md

   - call parameters / array expression
     - swap ordering
     - when adding element (and to left/right), give option to select number, text, null, undefined, object, array, function

+- string formatting
+  - convert string input to multiline input on enter
+  - ability to describe/detect string type
+    - rgb and "#fefefe" colors should have the colour near them and color picker widgets
+    - syntax highlight for code string

 - consider removing the virtual parameter node thing because there's not real reason to select it